mindis/snowplow.github.com/analytics/index.md

 1. [Basic recipes][basic-recipes].
 Simple web analytics to get started with SnowPlow data.
 2. [Customer analytics][customer-analytics].
 Understand your customers and users.
-3. [Catalogue analytics][catalogue-analytics].
-Understand the different ways content on your website and products in your catalogue drive user behaviour and value.
+3. [Catalog analytics][catalog-analytics].
+Understand the different ways content on your website and products in your catalog drive user behaviour and value.
 4. [Platform analytics][platform-analytics].
 Understand how updates to your application change user behaviour and grow value.
 5. [Tools and techniques][tools-and-techniques].
 Useful techniques to employ with SnowPlow data across a range of analyses.